-Throughout recent history, the success of such schools was due in part to what the educated classes saw as the failure of the public education system.
-St. Placid’s as well as similar schools filled the gap between what was seen by the educated and affluent members of society as the best education for obtaining the most desirable jobs in the government and business, and what the public education offered.
+St. Placid’s as well as similar schools filed the gap between what was seen by the educated and affluent members of society as the best education for obtaining the most desirable jobs in the Government and Business sectors and what the public education offered.

 The full responsibilities of St. Placid’s was handed over to the Brothers of Holy Cross from the Priests who had controlled it from its start, so, on the 10 Jan, 1922, Rev. Fr.
 Boulay handed over the school to Brother Ambrose csc and to this very day (a century next year) the full responsibilities of St. Placid’s is under the helm of the Brothers of Holy Cross.

 The Brothers of Holy Cross are members of an International Congregation of Catholic Religious that lead extra-ordinary lives giving Hope and Love to others.
 They are devoted to God through their prayers and ministries, they strive to make a difference in the world by being present and available to the people and communities they serve, living in the Community to help and support one another in both good and challenging times.

 It may be mentioned, that in the good old days under the British ruled Indian sub-continent, St. Placid’s had a Cambridge system affiliated with the University in England.
 In 1928 during Brother Godfrey’s term of office the school was affilicated to the Calcutta (Kolkata) University.